-I wanted to mirror my Android phone on my desktop over USB, but I didn’t want to install an app on my phone or subscribe to a service to do it.
+I wanted to mirror my Android phone on my desktop using USB, but I didn’t want to install an app on my phone or subscribe to a service to do it.

 Scrcpy: See Your Phone Screen on a PC

 But chances are you want to do more than just see your phone’s screen on your PC too, right?

 Well, scrcpy lets you do that too.
 The app lets you interact with your phone from your desktop using a regular keyboard and mouse or, if you’ve got one, a touchpad or touchscreen.

 terrible interface; record yourself acing a difficult level in a popular mobile game; and much more.

 The app is also useful for Android app developers looking to test, debug or screencast their software as it allows you to to drag an

 .apk file from your desktop and drop it on to the scrcpy app window to install it.

 Versatility is what makes Scrcpy a utility that developers will want to add to their software toolbox, but keep coming back to it.
 And regular users will want to play around with.

 Display & Control Android over USB

 As the Github project page explains, the app is designed to: “…display and control of Android devices connected on USB (or over TCP/IP).
 It does not require any root access.
 It works on GNU/Linux, Windows and MacOS.”